Senior Thesis Requirements and Procedures

-The student should discuss her interest with a faculty member in the department, and work closely with him or her throughout the entire process.
+The student should discuss their interest with a faculty member in the department, and work closely with them throughout the entire process.
 Two additional readers should be included on the student's committee.

-By February 1 of her junior year, the student should submit a proposal to the chair of the department that includes the following:
+By February 1 of their junior year, the student should submit a proposal to the chair of the department that includes the following:

-- A brief explanation of why she wants to pursue an honors thesis.
+- A brief explanation of why they want to pursue an honors thesis.

 - A three-to-five page description of the thesis.
 This should include an introduction to the subject, a breakdown of chapters and their contents, a tentative schedule for completion of the work, and a preliminary bibliography.
 If additional research outside the College is required, this must also be detailed.